Witten2002/1dv610-Labboration-2/README.md

 ## Contributing
 We welcome contributions!
 If you'd like to contribute to this project, follow these steps:

-1. Go to the branch Contributions.
-2. Fork the repository.
+1. Fork the repository.
-3. Create a new branch (e.g., `feature/new-feature`).
+2. Create a new branch (e.g., `feature/new-feature`).
-4. Make your changes and commit them.
+3. Make your changes and commit them.
-5. Submit a pull request to the `main` branch.
+4. Submit a pull request to the `main` branch.

 Please ensure all changes are tested before submitting.